LArSoft/larsoft.github.io/testwiki/VertexFinder.md

 # VertexFinder

-The package maintainer is Joshua Spitz joshua.spitz@yale.edu.
+The package maintainer is Joshua Spitz (Yale).

 ## HarrisVertexFinder